HautechAI/agents/docs/security/vault.md

 Overview
 - Dev-only Vault integration to source container env vars and GitHub Clone token via Vault KV v2.
 - Secrets are resolved server-side only; values are never returned to the browser and are redacted in logs.
+- New config shapes unify static and secret-backed references via a `source` selector.

 Dev setup
 1) Start Vault and seed example secrets: